shopperlabs/shopper/packages/admin/docs/content/categories.md

 ### Create category

-Click on the "Create" button on the categories page, and a creation form appears.
+Click on the "Create" button on the categories page, and the form display.

 <div class="screenshot">
   <img src="/img/screenshots/{{version}}/category-create.png" alt="Create category form">